-These cover a variety of topics for the visually impaired every week (except BBC Ouch, which covers all disabilities).
+These cover a variety of topics for the visually impaired every week.
 So I cherry-pick the episodes that feel most relevant and interest me most.
 They’re all very useful sources of information, and it’s great that there are so many of these podcasts out there.
 So they’re all worth subscribing to.

 And that’s it.
 I hope you found this list interesting, and maybe it’s given you a few ideas for things to check out.
 If you have any recommendations for me as well, then please do share them.
 I will try and post more regularly about the things I’m enjoying as well – a new year’s resolution of mine is to try and do a monthly favourites post and/or video of some sort, as I reckon that could be interesting.